noydavidi/bricker/README.md

 **Controls**

-Move the paddle: Left mouse button
+Move the paddle: Left and Right in keyboard
-Shoot the ball: Spacebar

 Features